KayT98/WallpaperClock/README.md

 # WallpaperClock

-A clock that changes wallpaper according to time of day
+A clock that changes wallpaper according to time of day.

+Just for fun and practices.